mdiller/MangoByte/README.md

 ?addemoticon         | Adds a dota emoticon as an animated emoji
 ?aghanim             | Gets the aghs upgrade for the given hero or ability
 ?blog                | Pulls the newest blog post for Dota 2
-/clips chatwheel     | Shows a list of chatwheel lines
-/clips dota          | Plays a dota response
 ?courage             | Generates a challenge build
 ?emoticon            | Gets the gif of a dota emoticon
 ?fuseheroes          | See what would happen if you fused two heroes together